ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-7-3.md

-# Strategies for Building and Maintaining Strong Relationships with Customers and Stakeholders

 In this chapter, we will explore strategies for building and maintaining strong relationships with customers and stakeholders as a sales manager.
 Developing and nurturing these relationships is integral to the success of your sales team and the overall growth of the business.
 By employing effective strategies, you can cultivate trust, enhance customer satisfaction, and build long-term partnerships with stakeholders.